AincradOT/platform/docs/golden-path.md

 * environment projects and shared services project
 * Secret Manager API enablement (applications create their own secret resources)
 * CI service accounts and their IAM bindings
+* Cloudflare API token storage and IAM bindings for application access
-* (optionally) GitHub organisation level settings as one-time bootstrap
+* GitHub organisation level settings (optional, can be managed manually for small teams)

 It does not create application specific infrastructure such as game server VMs, databases or load balancers.
 Those belong to application repositories.